Rethinking the Charter

 PM Think About It,

-Categories: Project Failure, Risk Management, Agile, Human Resources, Nontraditional Project Management, Portfolio Management, Calculating Project Value, Tools, Reflections on the PM Life, Documentation, Project Planning, Facilitation, PM Think About It, Project Delivery, Project Requirements, Translations, Roundtable, Strategy, Metrics, Stakeholder, Innovation, Change Management, Leadership, Lessons Learned, Program Management, Scheduling, Benefits Realization, Complexity, Education, Programs (PMO), Communication
+Categories: Tools, Portfolio Management, Project Failure, Risk Management, Agile, Human Resources, Nontraditional Project Management, Calculating Project Value, Reflections on the PM Life, Documentation, Project Planning, Facilitation, PM Think About It, Project Delivery, Project Requirements, Translations, Roundtable, Strategy, Metrics, Stakeholder, Innovation, Change Management, Leadership, Lessons Learned, Program Management, Scheduling, Benefits Realization, Complexity, Education, Programs (PMO), Communication

 Since I retired after 26 years in one company, I have had assignments in various PMOs in different industries.
 I’ve been in the energy sector, the insurance sector, credit card services, industrial/manufacturing, and now healthcare.
 Every industry has struggled with the project charter.
 What does baselining it mean?
 Does it ever get updated?
 Who should issue it?
 And the list goes on.
 And while PMOs in all these industries try to invent the perfect process – we are ignoring one important aspect.

 The project charter, as defined by PMI, does not meet the needs of today’s business!